Infibeam appoints Kumar Srinivasan as CEO for Credit Card issuance biz

-Treating the organisation’s ‘resources’ in a ‘humane’ manner is the way forward for HR
+Two new earphones from Xiaomi -- Mi True Wireless Earphones 2 and Redmi Earbuds S -- offer quality listening ...

-Fintech player, Infibeam Avenues Limited announced the appointment of Kumar Srinivasan as CEO of the company's Credit Card issuance business.
+Fintech player Infibeam Avenues Limited announced appointment of Kumar Srinivasan as CEO of the company's Credit Card issuance business.

 Kumar Srinivasan is a founder of Cardpay technologies and has over 23 years of experience with some of the top global companies including Nordstorm, Hike and Matchmove.
 His previous assignment was with Amazon Payments as Vice President.